Mount Emei

 A large surrounding area of countryside is geologically known as the Permian Emeishan Large Igneous Province, a large igneous province generated by the Emeishan Traps volcanic eruptions during the Permian Period.

 Administratively, Mount Emei is located near the county-level city of the same name (Emeishan City), which is in turn part of the prefecture-level city of Leshan.
 It was made a UNESCO World Heritage Site in 1996.

+Name

+Emei in Chinese means "moth-browed".

+Relevance to Buddhism

+Chinese people offer burning sandalwood near the mountain to send their "prayers to heaven".